🐾PetFeedCalc

-Dog Nutrition Requirements by Breed Size
+Dog Nutrition Requirements by Breed Size (2026 Data)

 Every dog needs the same basic nutrients, but the amounts vary dramatically by size.
 A Chihuahua and a Great Dane have fundamentally different metabolic needs β€” and feeding the wrong amounts can lead to obesity, malnutrition, or growth disorders.